Yankioksuz/dungeonacademy/README.md

 - Six-step flow: identity, class, background, ability scores, portrait, review.
 - Random name generator and inline trait explanations to help new players.
 - Calculates HP, hit dice, XP track, spell slots, and a starter spell list based on the chosen class.
+- **Subclass selection** at appropriate levels (e.g., level 3 for most classes) with unique features.

 ### Camp
 - Pick between the two packaged adventures and see difficulty/length at a glance.